veracity/veracity-documentation/sections/datastandards/ovd-guides/reportemissionsconnect.md

   <br>
   <br>

-EU ETS is following the berth-to-berth concept introduces by EU and IMO.
-Hence, the total emissions and finally the EUAs are applied to voyages between berths of different ports and at berth of the same port.

-However, in the commercial setting it might be wanted to get the emissions and the EUAs verified for different periods, e.g., the charter period.
-How to report a break of voyages ant their associated emissions and EUAs is described [in this document](https://veracitycdnprod.blob.core.windows.net/developer/veracitystatic/ovd/How%20to%20report%20for%20DNV%E2%80%99s%20Emissions%20Connect%20service.pdf).
+Generally speaking, the OVD data one uses for DNV's MRV and DCS verification services is the same as used for Emissions Connect.
+There are only a few additional requirements which are described [in this document](https://veracitycdnprod.blob.core.windows.net/developer/veracitystatic/ovd/How%20to%20report%20for%20DNV%E2%80%99s%20Emissions%20Connect%20service.pdf).

 **Applicable services**
 EC